tenstorrent/tt-mlir/docs/src/overview.md

 our graph is now defined as the backend that will produce the machine-specific code to be executed.
 While MLIR could allow for any level of complexity downwards for the bottom, we will define a very aggressive TTNN backend for the MVP.
-This essentially means that the TT-MLIR projects seeks to introduce a streamlined flow from BUDA to TTNN with optimizations occuring in the front-end, back-end and in between the translation of these layers.

 Desired Optimization List:

 -   BUDA (frontend)